Early years of Méthode Naturelle

 1948 Beugnier founded the FBEPMN – Belgian Federation of Physical Education by the Natural Method, a gathering of scouts and former war prisoners.
 The organization was officially recognized by the Ministry of Public Health in 1953.

 Meanwhile Tasse was appointed as director of the Military Institute of Physical Education.
 In front of the enterprises of the Hebertists in Belgium, Commander Stefani, the right-hand man of Georges Hébert, wrote: “When will we see in France the same serious work as in the Belgian army? “

-The history of MN in Italy begins with Jean Hendrickx, commissioner of the Belgian See Scouts, who during his two-year stay as a professional trainee as an architect in Italy, organized among the Scouts of Lombardy Hébertism sessions.
-1952, the first “Camp Georges-Hébert” took place at the Lake Como.
-The centers in Mailand, Vicenza Turin and Rom are established.
-Since 1970, every summer AGESCI (the main scout association in Italy) have been holding Hebertism camp for boys and girls scout throughout the entire nation.
+The history of MN in Italy begins with Jean Hendrickx, commissioner of the Belgian See Scouts.
+During his two-year stay as a professional trainee as an architect in Italy, Hendrickx organized among the Scouts of Lombardy Hébertism sessions.
+In 1952, the first Camp Georges-Hébert took place at the Lake Como.
+The centers in Mailand, Vicenza, Turin and Rom were established.
+Since 1970, every summer the main Italian scout association in Italy AGESCI have been holding Hebertism camps.

 Modern civil obstacle runs such as Tough Mudder, Spartan Race, Tough Guy Race & Co as well as military training all over the world take place on obstacle courses and parcours, which were first introduced and designed by Hébert.